corliansa/corliansa/README.md

 ## Software Engineer

-I'm Corliansa, a CS student at TU Berlin with a strong foundation in both theoretical and practical knowledge of computer science.
+I'm Corliansa, a graduate of [Technische Universität Berlin](https://tu.berlin/) in Computer Science.
 I'm passionate about using technology to solve real-world problems, particularly at the intersection of finance and technology.
-I currently work at a green neobank called Green Got and am excited to use my skills to create a positive impact on the world.
+I am currently working at [Coinbase](https://coinbase.com).
 - 🌍  I'm based in 🇩🇪 Berlin, Germany
 - 🖥️  See my portfolio at [corliansa.xyz](https://corliansa.xyz)
 - ✉️  You can contact me at [me@corliansa.xyz](mailto:me@corliasa.xyz)
-- 🚀  I'm currently working at [Green Got](https://green-got.com)
+- 🚀  I'm currently working at [Coinbase](https://coinbase.com)

 ### Skills